ysndr/MSc-Thesis/chapter/related-work.md

 ##### Frege LSP

 While the previous projects integrated into the compiler pipeline and processed the results separately, other approaches explored the possiblity to shift the entire analysis to existing modules.
-A good example for this method is given by the Frege language [@WhatFrege2022].
+A good example for this method is given by the Frege language^[https://github.com/Frege/frege].

 Frege as introduced in [@wechsungFregeProgrammingLanguage] is a JVM based functional language with a Haskell-like syntax.
 It features lazy evaluation, user-definable operators, type classes and integration with Java.
-While previously providing an eclipse plugin [@WhatFregIDE2020], the tooling efforts have since been put towards an LSP implementation.
+While previously providing an eclipse plugin^[https://github.com/Frege/eclipse-plugin], the tooling efforts have since been put towards an LSP implementation.
 The initial development of this language server has been reported on in [@gagnauxDevelopingMinimalLanguage].
 The author shows though multiple increments how they utilized the JVM to implement a language server in Java for the (JVM based) Frege language.
 In the final proof-of-concept, the authors build a minimal language server through the use of Frege's existing REPL and interpreter modules.